-To reheat: I would recommend only assembling and air frying sandwiches as you plan to eat them.
-Make tuna salad ahead for quick tuna melts in 10 minutes.
+I would recommend only assembling and air frying sandwiches as you plan to eat them.
+Make the tuna salad ahead for quick tuna melts in 10 minutes.

 This Air Fryer Tuna Melt can be made with your fave tuna salad or my quick no-chop recipe!
 Either way, it makes a delicious, cheddar cheesy, melty sandwich you can cook in your air fryer in only 8 minutes!

 - 2 (5-ounce) cans of tuna fish packed in water, drained